 What makes the cloud so appealing?

 The cloud removed the limitations of a business having to maintain large and expensive mainframes and internal servers.
 This freed up the possibilities for businesses to use the cloud computing concept for not only data storage but software use.
-The cloud also enables devices to communicate between one another so that one data source is and shared across multiple platforms.
-For instance with Microsoft Office 365, your contacts, calendars, emails, file folders, PowerPoint presentations are all stored in the cloud and you can access everything from your laptop, table, smartphone or other shared devices (with the proper password and security settings).
+The cloud also enables devices to communicate with one another so that one data source is and shared across multiple platforms.
+For instance with Microsoft Office 365, your contacts, calendars, emails, file folders, PowerPoint presentations are all stored in the cloud and you can access everything from your laptop, tablet, smartphone, or other shared devices (with the proper password and security settings).

 Some common benefits to cloud computing.